mtrentz/Imgur-Text-Scraper/README.md

 All images are downloaded into /imgs.

 The database is located in /files.

+Images that are classified with important texts are saved on /files/detections.

 ## Warning
 Since the urls are randomly generated, there **WILL** be a good amount of NSFW images.